sharadvatsa/install_RTXA4000_Driver_CUDA_cudNN_Ubuntu_22/README.md

 ## Steps Overview ####
 1) Install a fresh Ubuntu copy
-2) ownload and install the nvidia cuda toolkit and cudnn
+2) Download and install the nvidia cuda toolkit and cudnn
 3) Setup environmental variables
 4) Verify the installation